 Scripts are in the virtual professional’s arsenal.
 Here are the elements you should painstakingly document in written form for your new sales team members.
 Of course, the content will vary depending on the type of business you are in, but for the moment, I will give you examples based on what we use at MyOutDesk.

 A Clear Elevator Pitch

 Know your elevator pitch.
 The base formula for a good elevator pitch is “I serve [who] to do [what], so they [get this result].”
 Ours is: “We instantly scale growing companies with virtual professionals.”
 That is what we do at MyOutDesk, in a nutshell.
 The elevator pitch is such an important piece for you to craft and for your VPs to absorb.
-You all need to be on the same page as you communicate your company’s value, and once you have articulated this clearly and documented it transparently, your VPs will be able to advance that message.
-They will communicate it in exactly the way you would.
+You all need to be on the same page as you communicate your company’s value.
+Once you have articulated this clearly and documented it transparently, your VPs will be able to advance that message.
+They will communicate it exactly the way you would.

 Know Your Value Proposition

 This might seem a bit obvious, but many business owners think their value proposition is just that—obvious—and they fail to document it concretely for their virtual sales reps.
 Please give them the information they need to be clear in their conversations about why your clients choose you.
 What is the benefit they see?
 We repeatedly hear from our clients that they are overwhelmed, and alleviating that overwhelm is where we add massive value.
 They are so busy, and we are the “easy button” for finding talent to help them.
 There is no way they could find five people to interview in forty-eight hours…but we can.
 We have already vetted them.
 The MyOutDesk value proposition: “We provide indispensable VPs to growing businesses.”
 If you can articulate your value proposition clearly to your virtual professionals and have that in written form somewhere, they can refer to it.
 You are hitting one out of the park from the outset.

 Have a Process for Handling Objections